-The Climate Change Symposium is also an opportunity for students to provide and respond to constructive feedback.
-In another example, students complete an annotated bibliography on an environmental topic of their choice.
-In class, I provide students with sample annotations drawn from previous students’ assignments, illustrating a range of quality.
+Sixth, I provide numerous opportunities for students to provide and respond to formative feedback.
+For example, students may complete an annotated bibliography on an environmental topic of their choice.
+In class, I provide students with sample annotations drawn from previous assignments, illustrating a range of characteristics.
 Together, we grade these annotations and generate a list of grading criteria for the project.
-Students may also complete structured peer evaluations of their work with a partner, and/or revise their final draft in response to formative feedback from me.
-Additionally, I provide multiple opportunities for students to submit their own formative feedback for me, such as a mid- semester evaluation which I summarize and discuss with the class to determine potential solutions.
+Students may also complete structured peer evaluations of their work with a partner, and/or revise their final annotated bibliography in response to formative feedback from me.
+I also provide multiple opportunities for students to submit their own formative feedback for my teaching, such as a mid- semester evaluation which I summarize and discuss with the class to determine potential solutions.